teofiln/volcano_shiny_operator/README.md

-# Template Shiny operator for Tercen
+# Volcano plot Shiny operator for Tercen

 ##### Description

-The `Template Shiny operator` is a template repository for the creation of Shiny operators in Tercen.
+Launches a Shiny application for a customizable volcano plot.

 ##### Usage